All Episodes

 This is the Sean Hannity Show.

-All right, 25 to the top of the hour, 800 941 Sean.
+I'm 25 to the top of the hour, 800-941-Sean.

-If you want to be a part of the program, our friend Peter Schweitzer uh will be joining us along with Eric Eggers of the Government Accountability Institute.
+If you want to be a part of the program, our friend Peter Schweitzer will be joining us along with Eric Eggers of the Government Accountability Institute.

-Now the Mantis X firearms training system, it's a no-ammo, all electronic way to practice and improve your shooting accuracy.
+Now, the Mantis X firearms training system, it's a no-ammo, all-electronic way to practice and improve your shooting accuracy.

-You simply attach it to your own firearm, and uh you can use it at home at the range, you could do it with friends and family and neighbors.
+You simply attach it to your own firearm, and you can use it at home, at the range.

 You all have a great time.